TienDzungPhan/JapanExam-Demo-/README.md

 This project is the demo version of [JapanExam.com](https://japanexam.com).
+You can try by access the demo link [here](https://japanexam-react.web.app).
 JapanExam.com is a Japanese learning website, with the aim to provide a variety of practice questions for Japanese Examinations.

 ## Functions